Spring Pruning | The Art of the Cut

 Benefits of early spring pruning

 Early spring, before many plants have leafed out and before new growth has begun, is an excellent time to prune, according to Kathleen Reed, Associate Extension Agent for Agriculture and Natural Resources at the Roanoke County/Roanoke & Salem office for Virginia Cooperative Extension.
 “Pruning improves the appearance or health of plants, controls the size and shape, helps to prevent property damage or personal injury, and influences the fruiting and flowering of some plants,” says Reed.

+Check right here on Owens Bros Tree Service who are experts in tree cutting and pruning.
 Cool weather pruning is also a good time to prune many plants because you can see their natural shape, says Jane Baber White, a Lynchburg-area landscape designer for over forty years who specializes in historic garden restorations.
 Cool weather pruning also reduces stress on the plant, although ideally, you’ll want to wait unto the danger of hard frost has passed to do heavy pruning.
 “You have to think of pruning cuts as open wounds on the plant until they heal,” says Reed.
 Pruning at the end of the dormant season means plants will heal during the rapid growth spurt of the spring, leaving plenty of time for them to recover during the growing season.

 Not every plant needs pruning however, according to White.
 “A lot of pruning is not necessary if the right plant is selected for the right location,” she says.
 “It doesn’t make sense to try to make the plant into something it cannot be.
 If you need a tall narrow-growing plant, select one that does that naturally, rather than one which is known to have spreading branches.
 The right plant for the right spot requires very little maintenance and pruning.”